To view "In

 occurred to me.
 I was physically confronted by four persons in black coats and

-dropped a heavy object on my head.
-The other two stood rigid guard and I had no
+a heavy object on my head.
+The other two stood rigid guard and I had no way of

-way of escape.
-The first then tied my wrist, albeit with a thin red string and only on
+escape.
+The first then tied my wrist, albeit with a thin red string and only on my left

-my left wrist and with a single knot.
-The other placed his hands on the thick book
+wrist and with a single knot.
+The other placed his hands on the thick book atop my

-atop my head and commenced to pray aloud.
-When I realize these uncharacteristic
+head and commenced to pray aloud.
+When I realize these uncharacteristic assailants

 impossible to deny his request.
 Reaching into my side pocket, I found a shekel

 coin and gave it to him.
-It is five shek
+It is five shekelim.
+The response was "Some paper, please."

-please."
-The smallest paper NIS currency was 20 shekels, which I had in my wallet
+The smallest paper NIS currency was 20 shekels, which I had in my wallet in the other

-in the other pocket.
-Again playing tourist and having become seasoned after a few
+pocket.
+Again playing tourist and having become seasoned after a few days in

 wedged myself out of the little circle of black-clad men and strode briskly away

-look and said mockingly - "That was a 5 Shekel Blessing," - thereby trivializing the
+wry look and said mockingly - "That was a 5 Shekel Blessing," - thereby

-been afforded the Red String Blessing of the Kabbalah, a benediction traditionally
+I had been afforded the Red String Blessing of the Kabbalah, a benediction

-associated with the Matriarch Rachel, affectionately venerated as Emeinu (Our
+traditionally associated with the Matriarch Rachel, affectionately venerated

-Mother) whose tomb may be visited at Bethlehem.
-This blessing is for protection
+as Emeinu (Our Mother) whose tomb may be visited at Bethlehem.
+This blessing is for

-against many bad things, including the Evil Eye.
-It had been given in all solemnity
+protection against many bad things, including the Evil Eye.
+It had been given in all

 Given the diversity and complexity that teem in Jerusalem, I confess that the last